AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES2017_string-padding-object-entries-object-values-and-more.md

 }
 ```

-In previous versions of `JavaScript` we would have accessed the values inside the object like this:
+In previous versions of `JavaScript`, we would have accessed the values inside the object like this:

 ```javascript
 Object.keys(family);